 The school is also keen to promote a stamina for writing across the curriculum and therefore key pieces are planned to compliment the learning in other subjects; most notably Science, Geography and History.
 Here, there is a greater focus on the pupils writing for the enjoyment of creating texts.
-In addition, the use of Pobble 365 picture images and/or short video clips to stimulate short pieces of creative writing are being planned into the writing sequence this year in order to ensure a greater frequency of independent writing opportunities.
+In addition, the use of picture images (such as those from Pobble 365 or Once Upon a Picture) and/or short video clips to stimulate short pieces of creative writing are being planned into the writing sequence this year in order to ensure a greater frequency of independent writing opportunities.